Phenome/crashplan-switcher/README.md

 # crashplan-switcher
-Easily switches between remote CrashPlan instances (via SSH) or local
+Easily switches between remote CrashPlan instances (via SSH) or local from Windows

 Paths are all hard coded, so it only works on Windows 64, with CrashPlan installed for all users.